mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 2022 was a hard year &mdash; certainly my hardest since going off on my own.
 I wasn't miserable, but I can't say I _loved_ it.

-The things I enjoy doing most are programming and writing, and the past year gave me little time for either.
-I spent most of my time on TinyPilot scrambling to keep up with demand, filling in gaps as we grew, and putting out small fires.

-I grew as a manager.
-I learned more about hiring and coordinating in an organization with more complexity.

-I'm hopeful that this year was hard because I was doing a lot of things that will pay dividends over the next few years.
+The biggest stressor was never feeling like I was on solid ground.
+We were always racing to locate a component or complete a manufacture before we ran out of our existing stock.
+In scaling up, we hit lots of new manufacturing issues we'd never experienced before, and fixing them was often complex and expensive.
+We got through it, and there were only a handful of days that I had to mark any product as sold out, but it was stressful.

+That said, there were certainly many things to appreciate about the year.
+I had a relatively small amount of time for writing and software development, but I'm proud of the small amount I produced.
+Expanding the TinyPilot organization and figuring out how teams work together grew my skills as a manager.
+It's been gratifying to see the team grow in their roles and expand their skills as the company evolves.

-I still prefer working for myself to working for an employer, and I plan to do it indefinitely.
+I still prefer working for myself to having an employer.
+I still feel grateful for the freedom to have my own company.
+And I still want to do it forever.

 ---